|Sales & Marketing|

 The majority of the complaints revolve around merchants reporting hidden and surprise fees, deceptive sales practices on behalf of independent agents and resellers, unauthorized debits from accounts, and nondisclosure of the service agreement length and cancellation fee.
 There are also numerous complaints filed by former employees and agents describing deceptive and misleading hiring practices.

-Additionally, numerous merchants complain of predatory equipment lease agreements through Merimac Capital.
+Additionally, multiple merchants complain of predatory equipment lease agreements through Merimac Capital.
 In these complaints, merchants report being misled into expensive, non-cancellable 48-month leases for cheap equipment.

 |Key Points – BBB Report|

-As of this update, the Better Business Bureau is awarding First American Payment Systems an “A+” rating despite 119 complaints filed within the last 36 months.
-Of the total, 56 are regarding product and service problems, 44 are under billing and collection disputes, 18 under advertising and sales issues, and one under a delivery issue.
-The report states that First American Payment Systems has resolved 95 of the complaints but that 24 merchants were not satisfied with the company’s response.
-There are also three negative reviews posted on the BBB profile for the company.
-In light of these figures, we have adjusted the company’s rating to a “D” for the purposes of this review.
+As of this update, the Better Business Bureau is awarding First American Payment Systems an “A+” rating despite 87 complaints filed within the last 36 months.
+Of the total, 34 are regarding product and service problems, 35 are under billing and collection disputes, and 18 are under advertising and sales issues.
+The report states that First American Payment Systems has resolved 22 of the complaints but that the remaining 65 either were not resolved to the merchant’s satisfaction or did not receive a final assessment from the merchant.
+There are also seven negative reviews and one positive review posted on the BBB profile for the company.
+In light of these figures, we have adjusted the company’s rating to a “C” for the purposes of this review.

 This review was originally published on 12/14/12 and last updated on 10/8/15.